The Scream (album)

-The Scream was met with widespread acclaim and was hailed by critics as an original musical development in rock music.
-It has been cited as a key influence on a number of succeeding post-punk, noise rock and alternative rock acts, including Joy Division, Killing Joke, the Cure, Big Black, Sonic Youth, the Jesus and Mary Chain, Faith No More and Massive Attack.
+The album strongly influenced post-punk, noise rock and alternative rock genres and rock guitar playing in general.
+Bands and musicians such as Joy Division, Killing Joke and Steve Albini cited it as an inspiration.

 Background

-In late 1977 and early 1978, Siouxsie and the Banshees received major press coverage but failed to secure a recording deal.
-A fan undertook a graffiti campaign in London, spraying the walls of the major record companies with the words "Sign the Banshees: do it now".
+In late 1977, Siouxsie and the Banshees received major press coverage but failed to secure a recording deal.
+In October 1977, Sounds reported that someone had sprayed the walls of 15 record companies with the words "Sign the Banshees: Do it now".
+The following year (1978) in June, the band signed with Polydor.

-Polydor finally signed them in June.

-John McKay had become the band's guitarist in July 1977; music historian Clinton Heylin argued that the recruitment of McKay along with the formation of Magazine and PiL between August 1977 and May 1978 marked the "true starting-point for English post-punk".
+John McKay had become the band's guitarist in July 1977; music historian Clinton Heylin argued that the recruitment of McKay (along with the first steps of Magazine in late 1977 and the formation of PiL in mid-1978), marked the "true starting-point for English post-punk".
 Several songs from The Scream had already been recorded on BBC Radio 1 for two John Peel sessions: "Mirage", "Metal Postcard" and "Suburban Relapse" premiered in November 1977, and "Overground" and "Carcass" were aired three months later in February 1978.
 When recording their first Peel session, Siouxsie Sioux and bassist Steven Severin had described their music as "cold, machine-like and passionate at the same time".
 Music journalist Vivien Goldman wrote: "Siouxsie and the Banshees sound like a 21st century industrial plant".

-Recording and music
+Their first Peel session became one of the most requested in the show’s history.

+Recording, music and lyrics

 The Scream was recorded in one week during August 1978, and mixed in three weeks with Steve Lillywhite co-producing.
-The group were in the studio while their debut single "Hong Kong Garden" was released.
+The group was in the studio while their debut single "Hong Kong Garden" was released.
 Lillywhite was recruited because he recorded the drums in a different way.
 He asked drummer Kenny Morris to play the bass drum and the snare drum first.
 Then he did the cymbals and the tom-toms later.
-Journalist Kris Needs noted that Lillywhite used "deep echo" on drums.
+Morris used cymbals sparingly: he proclaimed "no cymbals" when the band was working.
+On "Metal Postcard", there is a "motorik austerity" in the rhythm patterns.
+Music journalist Kris Needs noted that Lillywhite used "deep echo" on drums.
+Joy Division's drummer Stephen Morris wrote in his autobiography that the Banshees used "the bass-led rhythm" and their drummer "Kenny Morris played mostly toms" and "the sound of cymbals was forbidden".
+Percussions were an important component of the music: future Banshees drummer Budgie remarked that Morris did "a lot of percussion overdubs" and "they are really part of the songs".